amanzi/amanzi/testing/verification/transport/saturated/steady-state/dispersion_45_point_2d/amanzi_dispersion_45_point_2d.rst

-This two-dimensional transport problem --- with a constant rate mass loading point source in a steady-state flow field --- tests the Amanzi advection and dispersion features of the transport process kernel.
+This two-dimensional transport problem --- with a constant rate mass loading point source in a steady-state flow field --- tests the Amanzi flow process kernel as well as advection and dispersion features of the transport process kernel.
 It is a slight modification of the previous test :ref:`amanzi_dispersion_aligned_point_2d`: the direction of the velocity field is rotated by :math:`45^\circ` counter-clockwise with respect to the mesh.
 Thus, the test simulates non-grid-aligned advective and dispersive transport.
 Capabilities tested include:

+  * single-phase, one-dimensional flow
+  * two-dimensional transport
-  * single-phase, steady-state flow induced by prescribed constant velocity field
+  * steady-state flow
-  * saturated flow conditions
+  * saturated flow
-  * solute source with constant mass loading rate
+  * constant-rate solute mass injection well
-  * advection in an isotropic medium
+  * advective transport
+  * dispersive transport
-  * longitudinal and transverse dispersivities
+  * longitudinal and transverse dispersivity
-  * non-grid-alignedi flow and transport
+  * non-reactive (conservative) solute
+  * homogeneous porous medium
+  * isotropic porous medium
   * statically refined (non-uniform) mesh

 For details on this test, see :ref:`about_diagonal_dispersion`.